benjylxwang/wedding-countdown/content/Top.en.md

 ---
 header: ""
-subheader: "We're getting married on the 3rd of July 2021!"
+subheader: "We're getting married at 10am on the 3rd of July 2021!"
 subheaderMarried: "We've been married for"
 imageFileName: [
     "header-bg-new.jpg",